richardthorp/rodeo/README.md

    * A MongoDB driver.
 Used to enable the Python code to interact with MongoDB.

 * [WTForms](https://wtforms.readthedocs.io/)
    * Used to create the form elements of the website with Python and add form validation to the back end.
-WTForms also provides protection from CSRF attacks.
+WTForms also protects from CSRF attacks.

 #### Design and Fonts
 * [Balsamiq](https://balsamiq.com/)